pablobernabeu/materials_L3_transfer_longitudinal/README.md

-# Materials for "Investigating language learning and morphosyntactic transfer longitudinally using artificial languages"
+# Materials for "Starting from the very beginning: Unraveling third language (L3) development with longitudinal data from artificial language learning and related epistemology"

 ## Content

-The present repository contains the materials used in a project.
+The present repository contains the materials presented in González Alonso et al. (2025).
 These materials are more findable, accessible, interoperable, reproducible and reusable than the materials of most related studies (see [poster](https://osf.io/h83yq)).

 ## Complete materials